Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-integration-javascript.md

 For more details about 3DS 2.0, please visit: [https://braspag.github.io//en/manualp/emv3ds](https://braspag.github.io//en/manualp/emv3ds)

+<aside class="warning">Warning: We do not offer support for the development and implementation of this SDK.</aside>

 # Step 1 - Access Token Request

 The solution consists of two steps, the API access token request and the JavaScript authentication request.